mcsandeep/tyk-docs/tyk-docs/content/product-stack/tyk-operator/getting-started/tyk-operator-api-ownership.md

       keyName: test_oas.json
 ```

-In this example, the `ApiDefinition` object references the `team-alpha` context, ensuring that it is managed under the ownership of the specified users and user groups.
+In this example, the `TykOasApiDefinition` object references the `team-alpha` context, ensuring that it is managed under the ownership of the specified users and user groups.

 ## Tyk Classic API